 David Munro is chairman of Kinross Museum and is a member of the board of Living Lomonds Partnership Trust.

 Elspeth Reid is Secretary of the Pictish Arts Society.
 She graduated from Stirling University wih a BA (Hons) and a PhD in 16th-century German pamphlets.
-She is co-author of a study of Fife cartoonist and satirist Cynicus (Martin Anderson 1854-1932).
+She is co-author of a study of Fife cartoonist and satirist Cynicus (Martin Anderson 1854-1932) and a survey of post-medieval gravestones in Angus.

 Joe Fitzpatrick is a Director and Trustee of the Falkland Stewardship Trust in Fife and is the Trust Board’s archaeology champion.
 Educated at Moray House in Edinburgh and with a post graduate Diploma from Heriot Watt University, Joe spent his working life in Education and was a member of ADES (Association of Directors of Education in Scotland).
 He retired as a Head of Service with Fife Council at the end of 2014.
 In retirement he actively pursues his interest in History and Archaeology as well as studying as a member of the Open Association at St Andrews University.
 He has a particular interest in the Roman and Early Medieval periods in Scotland.